opennode/waldur-core/docs/api/project.rst

 - ?vcpu=<number> - return a list of projects with a specified vcpu quota
 - ?ram=<number> - return a list of projects with a specified ram quota
 - ?storage=<number> - return a list of projects with a specified storage quota
-- ?max_instance=<number> - return a list of projects with a specified max_instance quota
+- ?max_instances=<number> - return a list of projects with a specified max_instance quota

 Sorting can be done by the following fields, specifying field name as a parameter to **?o=<field_name>**.
 To get a descending sorting prefix field name with a **-**.